-Making the decision to be insured will not only protect you, it will also protect your clients.
-Various studies show that only 20% to 45% of makeup artists make the decision to be insured.
-The fact that being uninsured is the popular choice, does not necessarily make it the correct one.
-Even if you choose not to protect yourself and your client, you may wish to consider an option that covers the kit that you will, most likely, have spent thousands and thousands of dollars to build.
+Deciding to buy insurance will not only protect you, but it will also protect your clients.
+Various studies show that only 20% to 45% of makeup artists get insured.
+Being uninsured is a popular choice, but it isn’t the smartest decision.
+Even if you choose not to protect yourself and your client, at least consider an option that covers your makeup kit.
+Over the course of your makeup career, you’ll likely spend thousands of dollars to build it, after all.

-There are three main types of insurance you might want to consider:
+There are three main types of insurance to consider:

-- General Liability: This covers most of what could occur from the services you provide.
-It often includes premises liability, which protects against costs related to a client injuries that occur on your site.
+- General Liability: This type of insurance will cover most incidents that might occur with your services.
+It often includes premises liability, which protects against costs related to client injuries that occur on your site.

 - Professional Liability: This will cover the legal costs if a client claims that your services caused them harm or loss.
-For example, you got makeup on the bride’s gown, which destroyed the lace bodice.
+For example, imagine getting makeup on the bride’s gown, which destroys the lace bodice.
 You may still be required to pay for the damages, but the legal costs will be covered.

 Depending on the level of coverage you go after, you could pay less than the equivalent of 2 cups of coffee each month… or 20 times that.
 As you make your decision, consider your career goals.
 If makeup is a hobby, and you plan to work mainly on your friends and the occasional client, minimal coverage would more than suffice.
-But, if you are planning to work with celebrities, brides, and countless other clients, you may wish to have something more comprehensive backing you up.
+But, if you are planning to work with celebrities, brides, and countless other clients, you’ll want the higher insurance coverage to back you up.

-I would like to add one special note.
-If you work for a major cosmetic brand or retailer, MAC or Sephora for example, and all of your work is done on their schedule, you will not require insurance.
-By working as a hired representative of the brand or store, you will be covered by their extensive insurance plans.
-In most cases, the same is true if you are hired by a spa, salon, doctor’s office, union film, etc.
+One last thing.
+If you work for a major cosmetic brand or retailer such as MAC or Sephora, and all of your work is done on their schedule, you will not need insurance.
+By working as a hired representative of the brand, you will be covered by their extensive insurance plans.
+In most cases, the same is true if you are hired by a spa, salon, doctor’s office, film union, etc.

 Depending on where you live, insurance may be a choice or a requirement.
-If it is not a requirement, I urge you to take a look at your business goals, access the possible risks and make a thoughtful decision for yourself.
+If it is not a requirement, I urge you to take a look at your business goals, assess the possible risks, and make a thoughtful decision for yourself.